China seeks to nationalize private schools to promote "Xi Jinping thought" - ExBulletin

 China seeks to nationalize private schools to promote “Xi Jinping thought”

+This campaign against private schools is a continuation of the “common prosperity” initiative launched by President Xi Jinping’s administration this summer, according to Nikkei Asia.

-In addition, elementary and middle schools are required to teach “Xi Jinping Thought”, the political ideology of the president, since the start of the September school year (ANI).
+In addition, elementary and middle schools have been required to teach “Xi Jinping Thought,” the president’s political ideology, since the start of the September school year.

 Sources